 When students are on their placement the School’s placement officers will arrange to visit them to ensure they are making the most of the experience, are developing their skills and are meeting the requirements for their course.
 These visits will always be arranged in advance with the students and their manager.

 At or towards the end of the Placement the students is required to submit the following:

 - A reflective journal from their year

 - A portfolio with artefacts/examples of their work

 - An evaluation from their Employer/Manager

-Are there any costs for the employer?The student will have an employment contract with the students and will pay them a salary.
+Are there any costs for the employer?The employer will have an employment contract with the student and will pay them a salary.
 There are no additional costs payable to the university.
 The students do pay an fee for their placement – the annual figure for 2017/18 is £1,350.